Fatty Liver Disease: Grades, Causes, Types, Symptoms & Treatment

 • Ascites

-What Are The Different Grades Of Fatty Liver Disease?
+What are the Different Grades of Fatty Liver Disease?

 The fatty liver is categorized into three distinct types based on the visual abnormalities seen on the ultrasound:

-Grade I: Grade 1 Fatty Liver is the least severe kind.
+Grade 1 Fatty Liver is the least severe kind.
 Here, the fat builds up on the organ's exterior without affecting its functionality

-Grade II: Grade 2 Fatty Liver is a moderately severe kind that needs to be treated medically to keep from getting worse.
+Grade 2 Fatty Liver is a moderately severe kind that needs to be treated medically to keep from getting worse.
 A person has grade 2 fatty liver disease if they display signs like steatosis (build-up of fat in liver cells), ballooning of hepatocytes, intralobular inflammation, and mild to moderate portal inflammation.

-Grade III: This severe case of fatty liver manifests as symptoms.
+Grade 3 Fatty Liver is a case of fatty liver manifests as symptoms.
 Active treatments are necessary.

-How To Diagnose Fatty Liver Disease?
+How to Diagnose Fatty Liver Disease?

 Although fatty liver rarely exhibits initial symptoms, your doctor can be the first to identify a problem.
 High levels of liver enzymes on a blood test for another condition indicate liver damage that could be because of fatty liver.